agbb/DataFil/README.md

 ### With Data Source and Filter Manager

-Initalise the data source manager, filter manager and start up data sources:
+Initalise the data source manager:

     let dcm = dataSourceManage(sourceId: "John's iPhone")

-    = FilterManager.sharedInstance()
+Disable uneeded data sources, start up the rest:

+    dcm.modifyDataSources(accel:true,gyro:false,mag:false)
     dcm.initaliseDatasources()

+Start filters:

+    FilterManager.sharedInstance.addFilter(name: Algorithm.HighPass)
+    FilterManager.sharedInstance.addFilter(name: Algorithm.BoundedAverage)

+In the class to receive data, register observers for notifications:

+For raw data:

+    NotificationCenter.default.addObserver(self,
+        selector: #selector(myClass.newRawData),
+        name: Notification.Name("newRawData"),
+        object: nil)

+For processed data:

+    NotificationCenter.default.addObserver(self,
+        selector: #selector(myClass.newProcessedData),
+        name: Notification.Name("newProcessedData"),
+        object: nil)

+Where `myClass.newProcessedData` and `myClass.newRawData` are Objective-C functions that will be called with when a notification of new data is posted.
+They must accept a single `notification` argument.
+For example:

+    @objc func newRawData(notification: NSNotification){
+        let incomingData = notification.userInfo as!
+Dictionary<String,accelPoint>
+        let accelData = incomingData["data"]
+    }

-## See the Wiki for information on how to use this repo
+## See the Wiki for more information on how to use this repo